muxinc/mux-stats-sdk-media3/README.md

 * When used with Compose, screen and player dimensions cannot be detected even in UI components
 * Only minimal quality metrics are currently reported
 * Video metadata such as Title, Source URL, etc is not tracked automatically
+* Advanced features like CDN tracking, bandwidth metrics, HLS segment tracking, etc are not yet supported